hexian000/kcptun-libev/README.md

 kcptun-libev do NOT provide compatibility to any other KCP implements.

 The major version number is the protocol version.
 Different protocol versions are not compatible.

+Note: Protocol Compatibility Guarantee does not apply to pre-release versions.

 ## Build
 ### Dependencies